Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Notes

-• If you are not using the low-sodium beef broth, I suggest omitting the added salt in this flavorful gravy recipe.
+• If you are not using the low-sodium beef broth, we suggest omitting the added salt.
 You can taste your hamburger gravy at the end of cooking and add the salt if needed.

 • If the gravy becomes too thick, add 1 to 2 tablespoons of beef broth at a time until you reach the desired consistency.